If your question is not answered here please join us for our Virtual Q + A on Wednesday 22 February, 6pm (Follow this link to register)

 Can I link to supporting videos or images?

-If you believe it will add to your application then yes, but nothing that is too long or time consuming to watch.
+If you believe it will add to your application then yes, but nothing that is too long as panelists won’t have the time to watch anything longer than 1-2 minutes.

 If a project is accepted, what is the possibility to partner to a full production?

-We don’t currently know what that will look like and that is our purpose for running this pilot, but we would hope that this would be the outcome for all of the artists in some capacity.
+We don’t currently know what that will look like because it depends on your project.
 We may encourage you to apply for Summer at Q or MATCHBOX, or we might talk to you about something bigger.
 Most productions would still have to seek some sort of funding from a funding body, but we’re keen to support in the exploration of how that might work.

 Is there a piano at Q?